 7. Build Up Your ‘Emergency’ Funds

+Because emergency money is extremely important to have.
 Emergency funds are another pot of savings similar to sinking funds.

 The main difference between the two is that emergency funds are designed to keep you afloat mid-term, if anything bad should happen.
+I.e. an emergency that you could not have forseen or planned for.

-Typically they consist of 3-6 months income (though many people aim to build it up to 12 months eventually) and should be enough to cover your bills and rent for a decent duration of time.
+Typically they consist of up to 3-6 months income (though many people aim to build it up to 12 months eventually) and should be enough to cover your bills and rent for a decent duration of time.

 This is to cover your back in case you lose your main source of income, whether that is due to job loss, illness or some other reason entirely.